Clay Acorn Ornaments

 These clay acorn ornaments are made simply with a modeling clay that requires no special equipment to harden (yay!) and found acorn caps.
 An autumn walk in the woods or even a neighborhood street is all you need to collect the caps, then follow the steps of this DIY tutorial to make your own festive holiday ornaments perfect for Thanksgiving or even hanging on the Christmas tree.

-I’m just nuts about acorn caps as a crafting material and have seen them used in just so many different ways (thank you Pinterest!).
+I’m just nuts about acorn caps as a crafting material and have seen them used in so many different ways (thank you Pinterest!).
 Why is it that acorns are such an icon of fall?
-Perhaps because of the sheer number of them making them easy to collect.
+Perhaps because of the sheer number of them, making them easy to collect.
 Or perhaps it’s the sturdiness with similar qualities to wood (at least in a crafting sense).
-I think maybe it’s the squirrel in all of us, who love to collect beautiful, little treasures from nature walks and use them to adorn our nests.
+I think maybe it’s the squirrel in all of us, who loves to collect beautiful little treasures from nature walks and use them to adorn our nests.

 Acorns are the nuts from oak trees and their relatives and are an important food source for animals and birds.
 If you have ever found a sprouted acorn or tree seedling in your garden beds, that’s most likely from one of the critters who have stashed it away in hopes of eating it some day down the road.
 Of course, this can be quite troublesome for gardeners who don’t want the beds dug up by tiny claws, but biological transportation is the only way these heavy nuts can get planted and grow into more mighty oaks.

-To make these clay acorns follow these DIY instructions.
+To make clay acorns follow these DIY instructions.

 - Self Hardening Air Dry Modeling Clay